gt-cec/tmm-hri/README.md

 ### Requirements

 - VirtualHome, place in your project workspace, following the instructions on their GitHub
-- PyTorch
+- PyTorch (use the yolox)
+- AlphaPose
+- MotionBERT
-- HRNet
+- OwLv2
-- HYDRA-ROS
+- SAM2

 ### Running the simulator (VirtualHome)